featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

 # Fire and Forget

 Of course, with futures you can start operations without caring about when (or if) they finish.

-Here we start writing a file without caring when it finishes, or even if it fails.

-    fs.write file 'a.txt' 'some text'?

-    console.log "moving right along"

-Or indeed we can just call it without the `?` operator, as `fs.write file` can be called without a callback.

-    fs.write file 'a.txt' 'some text'

-    console.log "moving right along"

 But often we'll want to do more than just one operation, we may want to do several operations in sequence, but we still don't want to wait for them to finish.
 Here we write to the file, and when that's done we tell the user.
 If any errors occur we print those too.
 We put all of those things into a block `@{ ... }` and call it with a `?`.

     @{
         try
             fs.write file 'a.txt' 'some text'!
-            console.log 'done'
+            console.log "wrote `a.txt'"
         catch (ex)
             console.log ('could not write to `a.txt`', ex) }?

     console.log "moving right along"

-We can write a nice function for this called `fork`:

-    fork (block) =
-        @{
-            try
-                block ()!
-            catch (ex)
-                console.log (ex)
-        }?

-We call `block ()` with the `!` operator because we want to catch and display any errors if it throws any.
-At least then we know if one of our fire and forget calls failed.

-    fork
-        fs.write file 'a.txt' 'some text'!

-    console.log "moving right along"
+Here we should see:

+    moving right along
+    wrote `a.txt'

 # FIN